1jour1vin

 About the estate:

 The Château d'Aqueria dates back to the 16th century.
-In 1920, it was purchased by Jean Olivier, who brought it to prominence.
-Today, Vincent and Bruno de Bez oversee the lands of their childhood—no less than 66 hectares.
-Aside from the Tavel, a renowned rosé for fine dining, the rest of the production, under the Lirac appellation (both red and white), is often noteworthy.
+In 1920, it was purchased by Jean Olivier, who restored it to its former glory.
+Today, Vincent and Bruno de Bez tend to the lands of their childhood—no less than 66 hectares.
+Aside from the Tavel, a renowned gourmet rosé, the rest of the production, under the Lirac appellation (both red and white), is often of interest.

 Loading...